Rrayor/datadiff/README.md

 I am a full-stack developer in Java and Typescript and this is my first Rust project as well as the first open-source one.
 Every feedback or contribution is welcome!

 The idea of this tool came to me, as I was trying to figure out, what changed in the response JSON of an API, and I thought, a tool like this could be helpful.
 I hope it helps someone else too.

+Throughout the development of the first iteration, I used ChatGPT extensively.
+The code overall is not generated, but I took hints and asked for improvements which either worked and got implemented or not.
+It was a fun pair-programming experience and I advise anyone to try it out.
+Because the tool is open source and currently doesn't contain sensitive information, the code can be passed into ChatGPT without significant risk.

+# Installation
+Currently there is no classical installation.
+The app is distributed as portable binaries.
+There are 2 main ways to get the app working on your system.
+They overlap after a while, but I put the overlapping parts in both instruction sets.

+**IMPORTANT:** Unfortunately I didn't have the opportunity to test on every platform, especially MacOS 😒 I tested on Windows 11 and Fedora 38.

+## Build from source
+You can clone the repo and build the app for yourself.
+This requires some experience with building applications however, but the process shouldn't be too hard.

+1. Install Rust and Cargo.
+We won't cover this in detail, but you can generally follow the steps here: [Install Rust](https://www.rust-lang.org/tools/install)
+2. Clone the repo and checkout the branch you'd like to build.
+3. Inside the root directory of the project run `cargo build` and find the built binary in the newly generated `target` folder.
+4. Copy the binary to wherever you like, and name it however you like.
+You'll be using the name to run the program from the terminal so the name would better be short.
+I like `dtf` or `dtft`.
+5. Add the folder, where the binary is located to the `PATH` environment variable of your system.
+6. Open a new terminal and run the program with the name, you gave it.
+It should work now.

+## Download built binary
+You can download the pre-built binaries from the Github releases page.

+1. Download the package applicable for your system and extract it to wherever you like.
+Also name it however you like.
+You'll be using the name to run the program from the terminal so the name would better be short.
+I like `dtf` or `dtft`.
+2. Add the folder, where the binary is located to the `PATH` environment variable of your system.
+3. Open a new terminal and run the program with the name, you gave it.
+It should work now.

+## Bonus: How to set the `PATH` variable

+### Windows
+1. Press the `Windows key` and start typing `environment variables`.
+It should offer `Edit the system environment variables`.
+Open it.
+2. Click the `Environment Variables` button around the bottom of the window.
+3. In the upper `User variables for {USERNAME}` part search for `Path` and select it.
+4. Click `Edit` a new window should pop up.
+  * If there is one, click the `New` button and type or paste in the path to the folder the binary is located in.
+  * If there is only a text field, type or paste in the path to the folder the binary is located in at the end.
+Be aware, that entries are separated by `;`.

+### Linux
+`{Path/to/binary}` represents the path to the folder, your binary is located in.
+1. Open a terminal.
+2. Run `export PATH = export PATH={Path/to/binary}:$PATH`
+3. If you run `echo $PATH`, it should contain the new path.

 # Usage